Hosts: apple, pear

 Degree Day Model: None

 Management Considerations: In apple, rust mites can be beneficial in that they may serve as alternative prey for predatory mites that also help suppress spider mites.
-In pear, lower populations can be tolerated.
+In pear, lower populations can be tolerated as pear leaves are sensitive to injury.